rachellerathbone/computer-science-curriculum/Unit-2/04-advanced-sorting.md

   /* 1.
 Set the pivot value to be the value at the left index, and set a varaible called partitionIndex equal to left.
 The partitionIndex will help us keep track of where to perform our swaps so that we wind up with values correctly placed on either side of the pivot.
   2. For every index greater than left and less than right + 1, compare the array value to the pivot value.
   3. If the array value at the given index is less than the pivot value, increment the partition index and swap the array value with the value at the partition index.
-  4. At the end, swap the pivot value with the value at the partition index (this ensures that the pivot ends up in between values less than it and values greater than it).
+  4. At the end, swap the pivot into the proper place by swapping the value at left with the value at the partitionIndex (this ensures that the pivot ends up in between values less than it and values greater than it).
   5. Return the partition index. */
 }